 I’m so proud to be part of an organisation that last month evolved its benefits program to incorporate a support package that will help all of our Aspectee’s journeys, across all our international locations during their time with us.
 We built it and launched it because we want to commit ourselves to our people and the challenges life throws at them and for them to know it’s OK to take time to focus on what’s most important because if you are happy at home, you thrive at work.

 While it will always evolve, our Aspectus Life Benefits and Support now gives all our global staff, alongside an array of best-in-class parental leave, health insurance, holiday allowance, pension plans:

-- A day off for big life events such as engagements, civil partnerships and weddings, house purchases and rental moves
+- A day off for big life events such as engagements, civil partnerships and weddings, graduation, house purchases and rental moves

 - 12 hours of volunteering time each year, sabbaticals after five years’ service and support for further education

 - We are also providing paid time off to all involved partners for miscarriage and fertility treatment